-We collaborate with leading packaging and testing service providers.
-We provide rolling forecasts and firm orders for our partners to purchase necessary materials.
-We typically settle with our partners on a monthly basis, and we are required to pay them after delivery of products.
-However, we may need to pay our partners in advance to secure their production capacity when their products and services are in high demand.
+We mainly collaborate with a leading packaging and testing service provider.
+We provide rolling forecasts and firm orders for our partner to purchase necessary materials.
+We typically settle with our partner on a monthly basis, and we are required to pay them after delivery of products.
+However, we may need to pay our partner in advance to secure their production capacity when their products and services are in high demand.